c4milo/unpackit/README.md

 # UnzipIt
-This Go library allows you to easily unpack:
+This Go library allows you to easily unpack the following files:

 * tar.gz
 * tar.bzip2
 * zip
-* tar files.
+* tar

 There are not CGO involved nor hard dependencies of any type.